 For more information about our approach to public policy, you can visit this page.

 A Commitment to Openness and Transparency in Political Activity

-Symantec is committed to openness and transparency in its political activity and political contributions.
-Symantec participates in the political process in compliance with all applicable federal, state, and local laws, and engages outside legal counsel to conduct periodic reviews of our political activity to ensure compliance.
+We are committed to openness and transparency in our political activity and political contributions.
+We participate in the political process in compliance with all applicable federal, state, and local laws, and engage outside legal counsel to conduct periodic reviews of our political activity to ensure compliance.
 Our policy is to disclose semi-annually all contributions to candidates, political action committees, or any group seeking to advance or defeat a candidate or ballot issue.

 Symantec’s Political Contributions Policy

 Government policies affect the commercial environment, and Symantec is subject to legislation and regulation that affect how we conduct our business and generate value for our investors.
 Participating in the political process is one way we protect our shareholder interests.
 We engage in the political process with a view to the long-term interests of the company and our shareholders, and seek to promote and protect our interests.
 Symantec contributes funds only to Federal elections and does so through our Political Action Committee (see below), which is governed by our Global Political Contributions Policy.

 Symantec’s political contributions are made in accordance with all applicable laws and regulations and are disclosed as required by law.
 Accordingly, we do not allow corporate contributions and do not use corporate treasury funds for direct independent political expenditures.
 Any other contributions must be approved in accordance with our Global Political Contributions Policy.